Introduction

 Special areas

-Introduced in v1.1.0 is the ability for the server to send an arbitrary list of rectangles of arbitrary position, size and colour to the clients, which the clients should render these in the world.
+The server has the ability to send an arbitrary list of rectangles of arbitrary position, size and colour to the clients, which the clients should render these in the world.
 These are designed for highlighting regions of the world where custom server-side configuration can perform certain actions.
 Right now the two special areas implemented in this game are portals and effect zones, though more special areas can be added in the future and those special areas can still be compatible with older clients.

 Here's an example of how to add special areas that are just decorative: